hpc2n/sphinx-lesson-template/content/motivation.rst

 Heuristics scheduling approach
 """"""""""""""""""""""""""""""

-We must of course remember that task graph are usually much more complicated that this:
+We must of course remember that task graph are usually much more complicated than this:

 .. figure:: img/dag.png
     :scale: 35 %

-The above task graph comes from so-called QR algorithm when it is applied to a very small matrix.
+The above task graph comes from the so-called QR algorithm when it is applied to a very small matrix.
 We could probably figure out a close-to-optimal scheduling order from this task graph.
-However, the task graph is heavily preprocessed and its generation took **several minutes** where as the execution time of the algorithm is just **a few hundred milliseconds**.
+However, the task graph is heavily preprocessed and its generation took **several minutes** whereas the execution time of the algorithm is just **a few hundred milliseconds**.
 We therefore need an **automated approach for traversing the task graph**.

 We have two options: